This breakfast quesadilla recipe is a sponsored post with Egg Farmers of Canada. #WorldEggDay

 - Wipe out pan.
 Heat ½ teaspoon of butter in the pan over medium-low heat.

 - Once butter has melted, cook quesadillas.
-Place two quesadillas in the pan and cook on one side for about 1 to 2 minutes or so.
+Place two quesadillas in the pan and cook on one side for about 1 to 2 minutes.
 Carefully flip quesadillas to the other side and continue to cook for another 1 to 2 minutes or until the outside is golden brown and crispy and the cheese is melted inside.
 Repeat the process to cook remaining 2 quesadillas (adding remaining ½ teaspoon of butter and melting first).Note: Carefully watch as you are cooking them to ensure they don't burn.

 - Cut each quesadilla in half (there will be 8 pieces in total).